aws-samples/generative-ai-on-aws-immersion-day/README.md

     - Option 1: For GPT-J start with the notebook option-1-gpt-j-notebook-full.ipynb.
     - Option 2: For Falcon7b-instruct start with the notebook falcon7b-instruct-notebook-full.ipynb.
     - Option 3: For Falcon40b-instruct start with the notebook falcon40b-instruct-notebook-full.ipynb.
-- Lab 2 - Hosting Stable Diffusion can be found in the lab3 directory.
+- Lab 2 - Hosting Stable Diffusion can be found in the lab2 directory.
 Start with the notebook JumpStart_Stable_Diffusion_Inference_Only.ipynb.
-- Lab (optional) - Finetuning Large Language Models can be found in the lab2 directory.
+- Lab (optional) - Finetuning Large Language Models can be found in the lab-optional directory.
 Start with the notebook fine-tuning.ipynb.

 ## Security